solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 forge script path/to/MultisigScript.s.sol
 ```

-You will see an output like this:
+The script will output the following:

 ```sh
   Addresses before running proposal: